joelrenjith/clipboard-_img_text/README.md

 # clipboard_img_text
-A tool which takes in an image in your clipboard and copies the text in the image back to your clipboard
+A tool which takes in an image in your clipboard and copies the text in the image back to your clipboard.
+Status shown using toaster notiications.

 Suppose you want to copy text (for example: some code) from a source.
 But the text is within an image.
 Hence you won't be able to copy the text from that image.